flrncykz/flrncykz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+THIS SITE IS STILL UNDER CONSTRUCTION.
 Halo.
 I am (hopefully) an incoming PhD student in linguistics.
 I focus mainly on syntax, phonology, semantics and their interfaces.
 Languages that I am interested in include Koreanic, Tungusic, Sinitic and Khosian.